 Leave a comment

-If you have any questions about noise in images, let us know in the comments.
+If you have any questions about how to reduce noise in images, let us know in the comments.

-Also, we love good news, so if our noise reduction tips have helped you to understand how to reduce noise in Lightroom, share that too.
+Also, I love good news, so if my Lightroom noise reduction tips have helped you to understand how to reduce noise in Lightroom Classic, share that too.